-This way, important data will not be seen by anyone who doesn’t have access to the key or password you set up.
-This is an important layer of security against ransomware and other online attacks.
+This way, essential data will not be seen by anyone who doesn’t have access to the key or password you set up.
+This is an essential layer of security against ransomware and other online attacks.

 Here’s how it works: when a file is written to the drive, it is encrypted automatically with the help of specialized software.

 There’s a catch!
-You can’t use BitLocker if your PC doesn’t have a TPM 2.0 chip installed.
-However, we have a workaround for that too so read on.
+You can’t use BitLocker if your PC has no TPM 2.0 chip installed.
+However, we have a workaround for that, too, so read on.

-How can I encrypt my hard drive on Windows 11?
+How to manage the encryption of my hard drive on Windows 11?

-- Enter the password and repeat it, then click Next.
+5. Enter the password and re-enter it, then click Next.

-- As you’re using Windows 11, you can go with the first option, for fixed drives, but you can also select the second one if you plan on moving your drive.
-Click Next to continue.
+9. Now you need to choose the encryption mode you want to use.
+As you’re using Windows 11, you can go with the first option, for fixed drives, but you can also select the second one if you plan on moving your drive.

-- At last, check the Run BitLocker system check box and click Continue.
+10. At last, check the Run BitLocker system check box and then click Continue.

-- You will now be prompted to Restart now so click the button.
+11. You will now be prompted to Restart.

 2. Encrypt your drive if your PC is not TPM 2.0 compatible